hyperledger/bevel/docs/source/developer/dev_prereq.md

 For development environment, minikube can be used as the Kubernetes cluster on which the DLT network will be deployed.

 1. Follow platform specific [instructions](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install minikube on your local machine.
 Also install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) as the Hypervisor.
 (If you already have **HyperV** it should be removed or disabled.)
-1. minikube is also a binary, so move it into your `~/project/bin` directory as it is already added to `PATH`.
+1. Minikube is also a binary, so move it into your `~/project/bin` directory as it is already added to `PATH`.
 1. Configure minikube to use 4GB memory and default kubernetes version
    ```bash
    minikube config set memory 4096